neoeinstein/msfs_vpilot_vmr/README.md

 models in MSFS.
 For example, a Beechcraft Baron 55 (type `BE55`) is mapped to the Beechcraft Baron G58 in MSFS when using the `Deluxe_Similar` rule set.

-Rules should be ordered so that the most standard rule sets come last.
-In general, `Similar` rule sets should come after other, more specific rules sets, and the `core` rule sets should be placed at the bottom of your rule set list.
+Rules should be ordered so that the most standard rule sets come last. vPilot steps through the rules and rule sets from top to bottom.
+The first matching rule it hits determines the model it will use, so the most specific rules and rule sets should appear at the top of your list.
+Thus, in general, `Similar` rule sets should come after other, more specific rules sets, and the `core` rule sets should be placed at the bottom of your rule set list.
 Additional, more specific rule sets, for specific liveries, etc., should be placed above these core rules.

 * Liveries based on call sign and type code
 * Liveries based on call sign and similar code